Kenneth Williams (serial killer): Prison escape, additional killings, and execution

 Williams said finding God got him to confess, writing "I take full responsibility for my actions and whatever consequences my peers see fit.
 Without God being in my life, I never would have confessed to these crimes.
 I would have denied them until I went to my grave.
 I know that the embarrassment and shame that I brought upon my community is unacceptable and intolerable.
 As a community, we are supposed to love one another and work together as one.
 What we do as individuals reflects upon our communities."

 While on death row, Williams became an ordained minister.
 Twenty days before his execution, he wrote an article for The Marshall Project.
 In it, Williams expressed remorse for his crimes.
 He initially expressed frustration over his death sentence, saying "I thought: Have they forgotten I am human, or do they just not care?"
 However, Williams then blamed himself for being on death row in the first place, saying "Then I thought: Wasn't it my disregard for human life that got me in this situation to begin with?"

 On April 27, 2017, Williams was executed by lethal injection at the Cummins Unit.
 He was the last of four men executed in Arkansas that year.
 The others were Ledell Lee, Jack Harold Jones, and Marcel Williams.
 Kenneth Williams' last meal consisted of two pieces of fried chicken with a side of sweet rice, BBQ pinto beans, a slice of bread, a peanut butter cookie, and a cinnamon roll.

-Williams read his last words from a written statement held by a prison official:

-"I humbly extend my sincerest of apologies to the families I senselessly wronged and deprived of their loved ones.
+Williams read his last words from a written statement held by a prison official:"I humbly extend my sincerest of apologies to the families I senselessly wronged and deprived of their loved ones.
 The families of: Dominique Hurd, Jerrell Jenkins, Cecil Boren, Michael Greenwood.
 I was more than wrong.
 The crimes I perpetrated against you all was senseless, extremely hurtful and inexcusable.
 I humbly beg you your forgiveness, and pray you find the peace, healing, and closure, you all deserve. … I'm not the person I was, I've been transformed.
-Some things can't be undone, I seek forgiveness."

-The execution drew attention after Kayla Greenwood, the daughter of Michael Greenwood, bought plane tickets for Williams' daughter, Jasmine Johnson, who he had not seen in 17 years, and his 3-year-old granddaughter, who he had never met, so they could fly from Washington State to Arkansas to meet with him for the last time.
+Some things can't be undone, I seek forgiveness."The execution drew attention after Kayla Greenwood, the daughter of Michael Greenwood, bought plane tickets for Williams' daughter, Jasmine Johnson, who he had not seen in 17 years, and his 3-year-old granddaughter, who he had never met, so they could fly from Washington State to Arkansas to meet with him for the last time.
 Kayla said she had forgiven Williams and did not want him to die.
+However, the families of Boren and Hurd supported the execution.
+Boren's wife, daughter and their family told a newspaper that they waited for justice to be finally served with Williams's execution.
+In response to the queries surrounding the execution of Williams and the three others before him, Hutchinson stated that he "absolutely made the right decision" to ensure the law run its course and fulfill the ends of justice.